LICAC Proposes Life Insurance Consumers’ Bill of Rights

 The Life insurance Consumer Advocacy Center (“LICAC”) has proposed a bill entitled the Life Insurance Consumers’ Bill of Rights, with the goal of protecting consumers from losing their savings in Life Insurance Investment Schemes.
 The concept for the bill was first discussed with representatives of the California Department of Insurance in February 2020.
 The reforms set forth in the bill should be adopted nationwide, though initial legislative efforts will focus on LICAC’s home state of California.

 Problem: Life Insurance Investment Schemes (“LIIS”) are life insurance policies touted and sold as investments that can provide tax-free payments for retirement or for medical, dependent care, or other expenses.
-But no tax benefits can be obtained unless the policy remains in force until the death of the insured, and nearly 90% of the policies will lapse and thus fail to remain in force until the death of the insured.
+But no tax benefits can be obtained unless the policy remains in force until the death of the insured, and 80% to 90% of the policies will lapse and thus fail to remain in force until the death of the insured.
 Consumers continue to invest billions of dollars in these policies, but they are often little more than a scam, especially when sold to middle- or lower- income consumers, whose policies are most prone to failure.

 The Proposed Bill would:

 - Require that producers/insurers who sell LIIS act in the best interest of their customers.
 Currently, agents selling LIIS generally have no legal obligation to act in the interests of the consumers they serve despite having financial interests that conflict with those of the consumer.
 But consumers must as a practical matter put their trust in the agent because consumers have essentially no chance of assessing for themselves whether a LIIS policy is a good investment.
 Usually it is not a good investment, but the consumer follows the agent’s advice and buys it anyway, often losing a major part of the consumer’s retirement savings.

 Bottom line: “Buyer Beware” is not acceptable for LIIS policies.